-Whilst there are all sorts of haunted houses, hotels, schools and castles throughout America, none are quite as nightmare-inducingly terrifying as haunted asylums and hospitals.
-With horrifying histories packed full of abuse, torture, sickness and death, it’s no wonder that these ten medical facilities are some of the scariest locations in the world.
+With horrifying histories packed full of abuse, torture, sickness, and death, it’s no wonder that these ten haunted asylums are some of the scariest locations in the world.

 10. Old Tooele Hospital, Utah